What is the Water Quality in Lafayette, Indiana?

 See below for what you can do to improve Lafayette’s water.

-- Use Berkey filters with activated carbon to filter out 11 of the 15 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out 73% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.